-UW–Madison student learning assessment efforts are guided by the following principles:
+UW–Madison student learning assessment efforts are guided by the following principles.

-- Student learning assessment is ongoing, iterative and faculty driven.
+Assessment is iterative and stakeholder driven.

 UW–Madison was named to the inaugural class of Excellence in Assessment designees in August 2016.